JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 Step 3: Run ecbuild (from the build directory)
 ----------------------------------------------

-After you have chosen which repositories to build, the next step is to create a build directory (if needed):
+After you have chosen which repositories to build, the next step is to create a build directory and export it as :code:`JEDI_BUILD` for convenience:

 .. code-block:: bash

-    cd ~/jedi
+    cd $JEDI_ROOT
     mkdir build
+    export JEDI_BUILD=$JEDI_ROOT/build

 Then, from that build directory, run :code:`ecbuild`, specifying the path to the directory that contains the source code for the bundle you wish to build:

 .. code-block:: bash

-    cd ~/jedi/build
+    cd $JEDI_ROOT/build
-    ecbuild ../src/fv3-bundle
+    ecbuild $JEDI_SRC

-Here we have used :code:`~/jedi/src` as our source directory and :code:`~jedi/build` as our build directory.
+Here we have used :code:`$JEDI_SRC` as our source directory and :code:`$JEDI_ROOT/build` as our build directory.
 Feel free to change this as you wish, but just **make sure that your source and build directories are different**.
 This command should work for most bundles, and in particular when working on a preconfigured HPC or AWS instance.
 The ecbuild command may take several minutes to run.

 In case :code:`cmake` is picking up the wrong :code:`python3` interpreter, an optional argument to the :code:`ecbuild` command can be used to specify the correct :code:`python3` interpreter during the build process.
 When using the modules provided by :code:`spack-stack`, the argument :code:`-DPython3_EXECUTABLE=${python_ROOT}/bin/python3` will guarantee that the spack-stack :code:`python3` interpreter is getting used.
 A similar method can be used to point to another :code:`python3` installation.